Science and Training for Adventures

 Since I was a child, I wanted to study science under the sea.
 I grew up to study decompression physiology, diving maneuvers and countermeasures for SEAL teams and combat swimmers, oxygen toxicity and exercise during submersion.
 I lived and worked in laboratories underwater, competed in cold water middle distance swims, taught SCUBA, studied the Ama-San diving women of Japan, and researched barometric effects on human performance.
 I have studied combat swimmers and done extreme swims with them for fun.
 For military survival protocols, we blasted pilots in ejection towers and spun them in centrifuges and other scientific thing-a-ma-bobs.
 I put men in vats of freezing water to see how we can keep pilots alive after bail-outs and how to get covert swimmers to their objective, and, I found out, an entire separate topic to get them back again.

 As a SCUBA instructor and hyperbaric researcher working (for no pay, for the greater good) at an underwater lab studying saturation decompression, we opened valves of full scuba tanks and rode them underwater and at the surface like bucking broncos.
-I studied thermal and decompression protocols with the top developers of computer-modeled cold prediction programing of the day.
+I studied thermal and decompression protocols with the top developers of computer-modeled cold prediction programming of the day.
 We made rebreathers out of hot water bottles.
 We rode bikes underwater.

 I found a bubble component to altitude sickness - back in the 1980s and 1990s.